Brad R. Torgersen

 Brad R. Torgersen (born April 6, 1974) is an American science fiction author whose short stories regularly appear in various anthologies and magazines, including Analog Science Fiction and Fact and Orson Scott Card's Intergalactic Medicine Show.

 Torgersen's stories have won the Analog AnLab readers' choice award three different times, and he was a triple finalist in 2012 for the John W. Campbell Award for Best New Writer, the Hugo Award for best novelette, and the Nebula Award for best novelette.
 In addition to short fiction, Torgersen has two published novels, including the 2019 Dragon Award winner, A Star-Wheeled Sky.
 The Who's Who page for Analog magazine lists him as one of the "leading writers in the genre".

-In 2015 Torgensen took charge of the anti-diversity right-wing Sad Puppies movement, which was yearly, unsuccessful attempts to rig the voting in the Hugo Awards.
+In 2015, Torgensen took charge of the Sad Puppies movement, an unsuccessful annual attempt to win awards for a slate of nominees against perceived bias in the voting of the Hugo Awards.
 He was replaced the following campaign.